tonethar/IGME-330-Spring-2023/notes/wc-3.md

 <hr>

-- Your facorites list should now look like this
+- Your favorites list should now look like this

 ![screenshot](_images/_wc/wc-3G.png)